QUOTEBOX-Reactions to Germany's move to declare gas alarm stage | Headlines

 "It was right to declare the alert level.
 Currently, the supply is guaranteed, but we must turn our attention to the coming winter ...
 The German government has called on citizens and industry to save energy today wherever possible.
 The more gas that is saved today, the more we can use to fill storage facilities."
 WOLFGANG GROSSE ENTRUP, HEAD OF CHEMICALS INDUSTRY ASSOCIATION VCI:

-"It is a logical step to react to the increasingly serious supply situation and to stabilize the markets.
+"It is a logical step in order to react to the increasingly serious supply situation and to stabilise the markets.
 This applies equally to natural gas volumes and sky-rocketing prices.
 The Federal Government is acting responsibly and moving forward step by step.
 The politically driven reduction of Russian gas supplies poses ever more daunting challenges for society and industry.
 The associated burdens must be fairly distributed."
+(Compiled by Christoph Steitz, Vera Eckert, Hans Seidenstuecker, Rachel More, Madeline Chambers; Editing by Jason Neely, Bernadette Baum, Elaine Hardcastle)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)